lightly-ai/lightly/docs/source/docker/integration/docker_with_datasource.rst

   everytime new data comes into your S3 bucket.
 - Your images and videos are never saved anywhere but in your S3 bucket, maintaining your privacy and security.

+.. note:: Please ensure that the region of your bucket and where you intend to be running the
+          Lightly Docker instance should be the same.
+Traffic is free must not necessarily include the same keys for all images but it is strongly recommended.

 Requirements